-Oculus Browser supports using the Google Chrome developer tools to debug sites on your Oculus Go, Quest, or Samsung Gear VR device.
-This lets you access all of your familiar tools including the console, timeline, profiler, DOM viewer, etc. You’ll also be able to see a snapshot of what’s on screen in the headset right from your computer screen.
+Oculus Browser supports using the Google Chrome (or other Chromium compatible browsers) developer tools to debug sites on your Oculus Quest device.
+This lets you access all of your familiar tools including the console, timeline, profiler, DOM viewer, etc. You’ll also be able to see a visual snapshot of what’s on screen in the headset right from your computer screen.

 To get set up, you’ll need to enable Developer Mode on your headset and connect it to your computer using the Android Platform Tools.
 See Debugging Your Content for how to get set up.
 Once set up and connected, your tabs from Oculus Browser will appear in the Remote Devices panel of the dev tools.
 Click Inspect to start debugging a tab in Oculus Browser.